bnhovde/TVPARTY/README.md

 ## Running locally:

+1: Clone the repo

+2: Add config variables

-TVPARTY uses firebase for the real-time database.
-You can use whatever you want to, but if you just wanna get going, create a new firebase app and copy the config variables to the `/constants/config.js` file and you're good to go.
+> TVPARTY uses firebase for the real-time database.
+Create a new firebase app and copy the config variables to the `/constants/config.js` file.

+3: Start the client and server

 ```
 npm install
 npm start
 ```

-Then start the node server

 ```
 node server